 Indoors, Ponytail Palm does well with bright, indirect light or some direct light.
 An eastern or western facing window would be ideal.
 Southern exposure would work as well, as long as some shade is provided while the plant transitions (otherwise leaves will burn or turn brown from too much light).

 Ponytail Palm likes to dry out almost completely between watering.
 It does not like to stay or sit in water.
 Plants that are watered too often will not survive.
 If unsure, do not water.

 Fertilizing Ponytail Palms:

 Any all purpose, foliage fertilizer will work for Ponytail Palm.
 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
 On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
-We offer a one year warranty on our plants when you purchase Bio-tone at checkout and use it per label instructions.
 All of these fertilizers may be used when planting Ponytail Palms.